DataJuggler/Blazor.Excelerate/README.md

 Live Demo:
 <a href=https://excelerate.datajuggler.com target="_blank">https://excelerate.datajuggler.com</a>

+Blazor Excelerate is an open source Blazor demo for Nuget DataJuggler.Excelerate, which is built on top of EPP Plus 4.5.3.3 (last free version).

 Instructions (copied from Index.razor.cs)
 1. Prepare your spreadsheet (save as .xlsx extension) and ensure you have a header row, and the column names make good property names.
    Download MemberData.xlsx to see an example (Downloads\MemberData.xlsx comes with this project and contains 20,000 random names and addresses).

 2. Click the Upload button to upload your spreadsheet and select the sheet to code generate a class for.